Intelligence247/stopWatch/README.md

 - https://github.com/Intelligence247 or
 - uthmanabdullahi2020@gmail.com
 ## Addtional Info
-- This is one of the series of project for the @Asabeneh 30-Days-Of-JavaScript
+- This is just a personal project
 - This is not meant for production.
 It's for learning purpose only